stanleygomes/endor-cli/README.md

-# A nodeJS bot to fill a duolingo story
+# Mark II - A nodeJS bot to fill a duolingo story

 I'll help you to make a lot of XP on **duolingo**. 🚀